-18. Committed/Uncommitted Funds
+14B.
+Committed/Uncommitted Funds

-The Commission will program funding to projects in whole thousands of dollars and will include a project only if it is fully funded from a combination of Local Partnership Program funds and other committed funds and, uncommitted funds as described below.
+The Commission will program funding to projects in whole thousands of dollars and will include a project only if it is fully funded from a combination of Local Partnership Program funds and other committed funds and uncommitted funds.

 The Commission will regard funds as committed when they are programmed by the Commission or when the taxing authority with discretionary authority over the funds has made its commitment to the project by ordinance or resolution.
-For federal formula funds, including Regional Surface Transportation, Congestion Mitigation and Air Quality, and federal formula transit funds, the commitment may be by federal Transportation Improvement Program adoption.
-For federal discretionary funds, the commitment may be by federal approval of a full funding agreement or by funding approval.
+For federal formula funds, including Regional Surface Transportation Program, Congestion Mitigation and Air Quality, and federal formula transit funds, the commitment may be by federal Transportation Improvement Program adoption.
+For federal discretionary funds, the commitment may be by federal approval of a full funding grant agreement or by grant approval.